IFRCGo/ecv-toolkit/app/_action/action-35_en.md

     - Then wash thoroughly between your fingers.
     - Scrub the tips of the fingers of the two hands together.
     - Wash each of your thumbs with the other hand.
-    - Scrub the tips of the fingers of each hand on the palm of the other hand.(See instructions on the other side of this card.)
+    - Scrub the tips of the fingers of each hand on the palm of the other hand.
 - During an epidemic (of a highly infectious disease, or another disease such as diarrhoea or cholera, or a respiratory infection), it is a good idea to use this handwashing method every time you have touched something that can pass on an infection.

 ### How to wash your hands properly with soap during a highly infectious epidemic outbreak